uwecerron/psyoptions-docs/docs/javascript-api/modules.md

 ▸ `Const` **getOrAddAssociatedTokenAccountTx**(`associatedAddress`, `mintKey`, `provider`, `owner?`): `Promise`<`TransactionInstruction`\>

-Returns a TransactionInstruction for creating the associated token account if one deos not exist.
+Returns a TransactionInstruction for creating the associated token account if one does not exist.

 #### Parameters